Proton

 There are also issues when using passkeys between platforms.
 For example, if you use a passkey created on an Apple device, you have to jump through some hoops to make it work with your Google account, locking you out until you use your password to authenticate.

-Since passkeys are new, that also means any tech you use them on needs to be new.
+Passkeys took off as method of passwordless authentication in 2021, so any tech you use them on needs to be new.
 For example, only iPhones running iOS 17 and Android 14 devices support passkeys, and even then there are issues.
-If you’re using older hardware and software, passkeys simply will not work.
+If you’re using older hardware and software, passkeys simply won’t work.

 Why Proton isn’t abandoning passwords

-As a result, as much as we like passkeys for their speed and convenience, here at Proton we don’t believe that passwordless is the only future.
+As a result, as much as we like passkeys for their speed and convenience, here at Proton, we don’t believe that the future will be entirely passwordless.
 Instead, passwords and passkeys will coexist, with some accounts accessible with a passkey and others using a combination of passwords and 2FA.

-Because of this, we’ve developed our password manager, Proton Pass, to support passkeys alongside passwords, not instead of them.
-This isn’t just out of pragmatism, either: As a company that puts our community first, we give you the freedom to choose how best to secure your data for your accounts.
+As a company that puts our community first, we give you the freedom to choose how best to secure your data for your accounts.
+We developed Proton Pass to support passkeys alongside passwords, not instead of them.

-If you want to try a password manager that’s not just on the cutting edge but also lets you decide how close you get to the blade, Proton Pass has a free plan that lets you use almost all its features without spending a penny.
+If you want to try a password manager that’s not just on the cutting edge of cybersecurity but also lets you decide how close you get to the blade, Proton Pass has a Free plan offering better features than legacy password managers.
+Our premium plan Proton Pass Plus goes even further.
 What better way to get to know the not-quite passwordless future?

 Protect your passwords